 Why Choose Us?

-We are the only organization in Calgary that provides truly comprehensive sexual health information in junior and senior high schools.
+We are the only organization in Calgary that provides truly comprehensive relationship and sexual health education in junior and senior high schools.
 We’re proud to provide an evidence-based program that’s not grounded in shame or judgement.

 Youth who feel ashamed of their bodies or shameful about sexuality are less likely to protect themselves from STIs and unplanned pregnancies.
 Research shows that the outcomes from comprehensive sexuality education are better than abstinence-based programs – meaning youth are less likely to have sex and are more likely to delay their first time and use protection when they do choose to have a sexual relationship (Kirby, 2007).
 We equip youth to have conversations with their partners and make responsible, informed decisions for themselves based on their own values.